gitroomhq/postiz-app/README.md

 # Intro

-- Schedule all your social media posts and articles beforehand.
+- Schedule all your social media posts (many AI features)
+- Measure your work with analytics.

-- Collaborate with other team members to exchange or buy posts
+- Collaborate with other team members to exchange or buy posts.

-- Invite your team members to collaborate, comment, and schedule posts
+- Invite your team members to collaborate, comment, and schedule posts.

 ## Tech Stack